ShutterZor/ShutterZor.github.io/_pages/about.md

 Annex
 ======
-Limited by my own technical level, I wasn't able to maximize the performance of this blog, so I only kept some basic features that I needed.
+Limited by my technical level, I wasn't able to maximize the performance of this blog, so I only kept some basic features that I needed.